bcsdca/worship_schedule/README.md

 - Assigned duties
 - Worship team information
 - Sermon details
-- Scripture passages
+- Invocation Scripture passages request from MC(This is used downstream for worship ppt preparation)
-- Important reminders
+- Important reminders for MC

 This significantly reduces manual follow-up work for coordinators.